justdataplease/medium-sky/Readme.md

 # Analyze your Medium.com articles with Knowledge Graphs and NLP with Medium-Sky

-Medium-Sky is an Open Source Python-HTML app that allows you to explore a Medium.com profile by analyzing the content of each article, as well as the relationship between the articles and their referenced external website domains.
+Medium-Sky is an simple open source Python-HTML app that allows you to explore a Medium.com profile by analyzing the content of each article, as well as the relationship between the articles and their referenced external website domains.

 ## Live Demo